U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 The online new media guide outlines the BLM's internal policies for using new media.
 The BLM's Office of New Media will update the guide as policies and procedures change and new media tools are approved for use.

-• Media Sharing (YouTube, Flickr, and iTunes);
+• Media Sharing (YouTube and Flickr);

 The BLM's External New Media Strategy outlines the BLM's strategic framework for new media operations.